tmolteno/TART/hardware/FPGA/tart_spi/README.md

 * papilio/             -- Xilinx implementation constraint files;
 * data/                -- data-files for the current configuration;

+The configuration (include) file for the TART synthesis options, `tartcfg.v`, contains a lot of settings, but only a few would typically be useful to change.
+Most of them are to ease the task of porting to another architecture, though this hasn't been done.

+Settings:
+* __512Mb_SDRAM     -- when the standard 64Mb SDRAM has been replaced with the larger one;
+* __USE_ACQUISITION -- sometimes the hardware may be used for just raw-data acquisition;
+* __USE_CORRELATORS -- or just for the calculation of visibilities, in real-time;
+* __RELEASE_BUILD   -- possibly useful if some of the debugging & fake-data stuff isn't needed;

 ### TART Hardware Descriptions
 * verilog/             -- most TART-specific code;
 * verilog/capture/     -- cores for the raw-signal clock-recovery, and data-capture;